leapcode/bitmask-vpn/branding/motd-cli/README.md

 Languages: 2 ✓
 ```

+Use `motd-cli -url https://example.com/motd.json` to validate a remote file.

 Notes: I'm considering adding an explicit layer of verification of the motd
 payload.
 Please comment on
 [#554](https://0xacab.org/leap/bitmask-vpn/-/issues/554) if you have an opinion